 - Milos Beach can be accessed by either foot or boat from the village

 - Kathisma Beach is only 7 minutes away by car

 - both Egremni and Porto Katsiki Beach are also fairly easy to reach from Agios Nikitas (45 minutes and 1 hour away by car)

-If you end up choosing Agios Nikitas as your base for your vacation to Lefkada and you know you’ll have a car (recommended in order to be able to visit all the western beaches), then make sure you book accommodation with parking included.
+If you end up choosing Agios Nikitas as your base for your vacation to Lefkada and you know you’ll have a car (recommended to be able to visit all the western beaches), then make sure you book accommodation with parking included.

-The reason is simple: because the village is tiny and only residents can enter by car (it basically only has a very short street), everyone else tries to park on the main road, so free spaces are really hard to find, even early in the morning.
+The reason is simple: because the village is tiny and only residents can enter by car (it only has a very short street), everyone else tries to park on the main road, so free spaces are really hard to find, even early in the morning.